TRaSH-Guides/Guides/docs/SQP/index.md

     **CF** = Custom Formats

-???
-FAQ "Why don't you add this to the public guide? - [CLICK TO EXPAND]"
+??? question "Why don't you add this to the public guide? - [CLICK TO EXPAND]"
     These SQPs are advanced Quality Profiles tested and created for a specific need, and only interesting for people that are interested in a specific Quality Profile.

-???
-FAQ "I see CFs that aren't in the main guide - [CLICK TO EXPAND]"
+??? question "I see CFs that aren't in the main guide - [CLICK TO EXPAND]"
     Some SQPs have/need specific CFs to work.

-???
-FAQ "Some CFs in your instructions have a score of 0.
+??? question "Some CFs in your instructions have a score of 0.
 Should I follow the scores from the main guide? - [CLICK TO EXPAND]"
     No, you should always follow the scores of the SQP.

 !!!
 TIP